Rangers vs. Nationals Player Props Betting Odds

-Player prop betting options for Marcus Semien, Lane Thomas and others are available in the Texas Rangers-Washington Nationals matchup at Nationals Park on Friday, starting at 7:05 PM ET.
+Player prop bet odds for Marcus Semien, Lane Thomas and others are available when the Texas Rangers visit the Washington Nationals at Nationals Park on Saturday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!